Pest Control

 First and foremost, there are the traps themselves.
 You’ve undoubtedly seen these traps before, whether on TV or in the hands of a professional exterminator or pest management company.
 You can employ one or both door traps; either will suffice.

-On the other hand, pest control professionals favor and promote the use of a single-door trap.
-This is owing to their convenience and ease with which they can be set up.
+On the other hand, pest control professionals favor and promote using a single-door trap.
+This is owing to the convenience and ease with which they can be set up.
 Just make sure the traps you buy are small or medium in size.

 However, there is a benefit to adopting the two-door method since both doors are open.
 With a two-door trap, minks and other predators may look thoroughly inside the trap without being impeded by the bars on the other side.
 This will put the pest at ease as soon as they enter the cage.